ome/omero-figure/_posts/2015-11-09-try-new-roi-features-on-the-demo-app.markdown

 OMERO.figure allows you to crop an image panel by zooming and panning or by using the Crop button.
-You can now copy and paste the crop region from one image to another, using the buttons at the bottom of the "Preview" tab.
+You can now copy and paste the crop region from one image to another, using the buttons at the bottom of the Preview tab.

 <img src="https://cloud.githubusercontent.com/assets/900055/10986059/8bee2720-841e-11e5-8616-081cf40ad4da.png"
   style="width:600px"/>